alexanderatallah/redbase/README.md

 - Small: only \_\_\_ lines
 - Zero npm dependencies (works with `redis`, `node-redis` and `ioredis`)
 - Only core Redis - no dependencies on Redis modules (useful for deploying on platforms like Upstash).
+- Never calls "KEYS" on your redis instance

 ### Use cases